-To the Board of Directors and Management of Washington Health Benefit Exchange
+The Board of Directors and Management of Washington Health Benefit Exchange

-We have examined Washington Health Benefit Exchange's (the Exchange), a component unit of the State of Washington, policies and procedures to test whether those policies and procedures are in compliance with the programmatic requirements under 45 CFR 155, Subparts B, C, D, E, F, H, K and M for the year ended December 31, 2015.
+We have examined Washington Health Benefit Exchange's (the Exchange), a component unit of the State of Washington, compliance with the programmatic requirements under 45 CFR 155, Subparts B, C, D, E, F, H, K and M for the 18-month period ended June 30, 2016.
 Management is responsible for the Exchange's compliance with those requirements.
 Our responsibility is to express an opinion on the Exchange's compliance based on our examination.